whipowill/d2-plugy-qol/README.md

 - Download this [zipfile](https://github.com/whipowill/d2-plugy-qol/archive/master.zip) and paste the files (one at a time, don't mass merge) into your D2 folder.
 - Play the game.

-If you are having errors and the install process didn't work for you, it's probably:
+If you're having errors and the install process didn't work for you, it's probably:

 - You aren't using v1.13d.
 - You tried to downgrade from v1.14, which you can't do.